MaikelsoftTrading/signal-trading-examples/README.md

 Current version can be used without any costs.
 Starting at the first major version (1.x.x), a license key must be obtained if you want to generate signals for more than one trading symbol.

 ## Prerequisites
-* Understanding of functional programming and reactive programming in C#
+* Basic understanding of functional programming and reactive programming in C#
 * .NET 5.0 framework and the .NET 5.0 SDK are installed
 * C# development environment with NuGet package manager
 * A .NET programming interface to a market data provider (for retrieving live prices, candles history, etc.).